I want to get rid of...

 Cardboard and card

 Cardboard and card are often collected as part of your recycling collection.
-Check with your local council for guidance.
+Check with your local council for help if you're unsure what to do.

 -